 Paul Skenes: LSU's Two-Way Monster

 Skenes stands a ridiculous 6-foot-6 and 247 pounds.
 That frame has MLB scouts naturally drooling.
 In his first outing for LSU, he dominated Western Michigan by striking out 12 over six innings.
-He flashed some serious velocity and movement, and his name is already being mentioned in Golden Spikes Award talks.
+Many start later, he dealt against Tennessee in the Men's College World Series, throwing 7.2 innings and striking out 12.

 That should surprise no one that followed his career at Air Force the last two seasons, both of which he was a First-Team All-American.
 Last year, he won the 2022 John Olerud Award after hitting .314 with 13 home runs while maintaining a 2.96 ERA over 85.2 innings on the mound.
 And the year prior, he was the Collegiate Baseball National Co-Freshman of the Year (alongside current LSU teammate Dylan Crews) after hitting .410 at the plate.

-Skenes hasn't even stepped to the plate yet for the Tigers, but his easy power figures to play well in the SEC.
-Just take a look at his swing.
+Skenes hasn't even need to step to the plate for the Tigers, but his easy power could be used in a pinch-hitting situation.

 Skenes' talent and body are why he will play in Major League Baseball.
 Mock drafts already have him going in the top five, but he could play his way to the No. 1 overall spot this season.